astigmatism/expressjs-crazyerics/README.md

 Alright, that's about it.
 I might try this whole procedure on a Windows or Ubuntu box as maybe the OSX c++ compilers (g++?) don't offer as much compatibility?
 Hard to say but rarely do I see a core built without several warnings thrown.
 I still get a build product of course but its suspect.
 Maybe you'll have some luck there in the future :)

-new chnages to emulator scripts
+new chnages to emulator 2.x.x scripts
 ---------------------------

+I wrote a script to make modifications to the compiled emulators from libretro. modify the work route and emulatorprep as needed for paths and run:

-simply run /work/emulatorprep
+/work/emulatorprep

-old chnages to emulator scripts
+old chnages to emulator 1.0.0 scripts
 ---------------------------

 - event handling: